Iowa Gambling Laws

 A good alternative to sports betting, fantasy sports, and online gambling is horse betting, greyhounds, and land-based casinos.

-Fantasy Sports is not an Alternative
+Fantasy Sports is an Alternative

 Online Poker in Iowa